Happily Ever After (HEA)

 A romance ending where the couple achieves lasting commitment, typically marriage or a clear declaration of forever, with no ambiguity about their future together.

 Happily Ever After is the promise that defines the romance genre.
 Readers open a romance knowing the couple will end together, but HEA goes further: it guarantees permanence.
-Not just love, but commitment.
-Not just together, but forever.
+Love and commitment.
+Together forever.
 The ending does not hedge or leave room for doubt.
 These two people have chosen each other, and that choice is final.

-HEA is not about realism but emotional contract.
+HEA is about emotional contract over realism.
 Romance readers invest in characters overcoming obstacles because they trust the payoff.
 The guarantee of HEA lets readers experience the fear of loss without the devastation of actual loss.
 The stakes feel real, but the safety net is built in.

 Forever endings, commitment secured, love triumphant